dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 Somewhat separate from morals are *motives*, the desires that animate us.
 Maybe the *desire itself* to take care of our kids makes us happy, independent of the effects of that desire.
 You might say that in an ideal world, we would have motives **C**, but that given that many people are jerks, we should have motives **D** instead.

 Finally, you can also think about **E**, how we should react to bad acts.
 (Here no theory is needed in a perfect world!)
-You can picture these different parts of a moral theory like this
+You can picture these different parts of a moral theory like this:

 |                   | Ideal               | Practical               |
 | ----------------- | ------------------- | ----------------------- |